Starter Guide to Requirements Management

 MitigationLeads from a risk reduction object in the risk management plan to an object (describing a requirement or designed implementation) at risk.

 We have already mentioned that ReqView data is organized into projects.
 ReqView projects store the configuration of traceability links.
-A responsible user (typically the Chief System Engineer) can edit the traceability links by selecting Project -> Project Traceability... from the main menu, see Configure Project Traceability.
+A responsible user (typically the Chief System Engineer) can edit the traceability links by selecting Project→Project Traceability from the main menu, see Configure Project Traceability.

 Definition of project traceability for MIL-STD-498 in ReqView

 ReqView data for small real-life projects (about 10-20 documents) can be conveniently organized in a single ReqView project.
 Bigger real-life projects are usually divided into several ReqView sub-projects.
-ReqView projects can linked to each other, creating a project hierarchy or a project tree, see Linked Projects for more information.
+ReqView projects can be linked to each other, creating a project hierarchy or a project tree, see Linked Projects for more information.

 You can create ReqView traceability links between document objects stored in two connected ReqView projects, however, you need to define the same traceability link types in both projects.
-Using the same project templates when creating the user ReqView projects implements this automatically.
+Using the same project templates when creating your ReqView projects implements this automatically.
 You can also copy the Link Type Definition between projects using the Code tab of the Project Traceability dialog.

 As a part of this tutorial, we provide a project template file that includes the definition of the above traceability link types.
 You can use it when creating your ReqView projects.
 If your project management methodology needs more, or other, link types, you can edit the link types in the project template, or directly in your projects.